kvsakano/kvsakano.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a 3rd year PhD student in the [Department of Computer Science](https://www.cs.umd.edu/people/kvsakano) at the University of Maryland at College Park advised by [Dr. Mumu Xu](https://user.eng.umd.edu/~mumu/).
 I am broadly interested in formal verification and model checking of autonomous cyber-physical systems.
 My work combines human feedback and Signal Temporal Logic (STL) methods to evaluate black-box controllers.
-I am passionate about machine learning transparency by brining human operators into the loop to make autonomous robots safe for everyone :robot:
+I am passionate about machine learning transparency by bringing human operators into the loop to make autonomous robots safe for everyone :robot:

 This past summer (2025), I completed an internship at the [National Consortium for the Study of Terrorism and Responses to Terrorism (START)](https://www.start.umd.edu/) where I co-authored a white paper on hacktivism, ideologically-motivated cybercrimes.
 My technical contributions included analyzing cyber-attack patterns in the 21st century, modeling state involvement in hacktivist cells, assessing emerging cyber threats, and developing defensive strategies.